aws-greengrass/aws-greengrass-component-templates/README.md

 This repository consists of different Component Templates supported by Greengrass Development Kit - CLI.

 ### Build instructions
-After you have made changes to templates or have added new changes, make sure your template name is listed in corresponding `build.sh` and it can be built using the same.

 To ensure that, new changes doesnt cause any regression, execute parent `build.sh` included in `aws-greengrass-component-templates`
 ## Security